LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 Simple Types
 ############

-To help structure your input file, Inlet categories the information into two types: Fields and Tables.
+To help structure your input file, Inlet categorizes the information into two types: Fields and Tables.

-Fields refer to the individual scalar values that are either at the global level or that is contained inside of a Table.
+Fields refer to the individual scalar values that are either at the global level or that are contained inside of a Table.

-Tables can contain multiple Fields, as well as, a single array, and a single dictionary.
+Tables can contain multiple Fields, other sub-Tables, as well as a single array or a single dictionary.

 .. note::  There is an inherent global Table that holds all global level Fields.
 This can be accessed via your `Inlet` class instance.